 These commands are especially useful when your object is a curvy polyline or […]

-When I give instructions, I usually provide menu, toolbar, or ribbon access for commands, but the quickest way to work is to type command aliases on the command line.
+When I give instructions, I usually provide ribbon access instructions for commands, but the quickest way to work is to type command aliases on the command line.
 You just need to know them.
-Print out this list and keep it by your computer for a couple of weeks until you learn them. [...]
+Print out this list and keep it by your computer for a couple of weeks until you learn them.
+You’ll be […]

 A common, but difficult task, is to create a threaded bolt.
 I recently got a request for more 3D tutorials, so here you go.
 This tutorial assumes an intermediate knowledge of AutoCAD.